My mission with TCI By The Lake has four pillars:

 One of the most intriguing things about forests and wooded areas is that they are always in a state of change.
 The emerald ash borer has been decimating most of the ash trees in our woods since 2003 when this pest was first detected in Ohio.
 Fortunately we have a healthy variety of oaks, maples, and buckeyes to make up for the standing dead ashes which I will be turning into firewood this summer and fall.
 We have a number of oaks that are well over 100 years old.
 I recently planted a pair of bald cypress trees in a marshy area by the lake.
 A catalpa tree is on my short list of trees to plant this coming fall.
 Eventually I would like to plant our east property line with Norway spruces.

 One of my favorite things about where we live is the wildlife.
 There are birds galore out here!
 In addition to bluejays, cardinals, orioles, and hawks, we often see mallard and wood ducks that stop by for a swim.
-A pair of Canadian geese has taken up residence in our lake.
+A pair of Canadian geese took up residence in our lake last winter, so we’re hoping to see them return any day now.
 Watching them fly low over the lake as they honk and make a skidding water landing like an Alaskan bush plane is a real sight to see and hear.
 The owls stay hidden but you can hear them at night.

 A family of wild turkeys occasionally strolls through our property.
 The great blue herons that come to our dock and pick off my bluegill are the bane of my existence, but they are really fun to watch as they elegantly strut through the shallow water to ambush their prey and then fly away with their long legs perpendicular to ground.

 Our property backs up to a cornfield to the south and soybeans to the west, so deer are quite common.
-We “adopted” a family of orphaned grey squirrels that a local wildlife rescue organization needed a home for.
-Their nest box is nailed to a majestic black walnut tree in the woods down the hill by the creek.
-I’ll occasionally find raccoon prints on our deck as well.
+We’ve adopted six or seven special needs squirrels that a local wildlife rescue organization needed a home for.
+Their nest boxs are nailed to large oak trees in the woods down the hill by the creek.
+We regularly see raccoons on our deck and the cracked-open mussel shells on the shores of the lake.
 The reptiles and amphibians I have seen include bullfrogs, northern leopard frogs, tree frogs, toads, and box turtles.